-You see your bathroom as a sanctuary-a place you can retreat to after a long day at work.
-Or perhaps you and your children use the space as a room of adventure.
+Your bathroom is a sanctuary - a place you can retreat to for a few quiet minutes after a long day.
+Or perhaps you and your children see the bathroom as a space for aquatic adventures, laughs, and bonding.
 Whatever the case, you expect your bathroom to be large enough to accommodate your needs.

 If you look around your home, do you see piles of clothing, toys, or other clutter?
 Does the space seem cramped and tight?
 When your possessions build up and clutter an area, the piles make the area look much smaller.
 This principle also applies to your bathroom area.

 However, in a smaller bathroom, clutter can make the space seem incredibly packed and tiny in size.
 To give the illusion of larger space, keep the counters and open surfaces clear of clutter.
 Store items inside cabinets or in decorative storage baskets to make your bathroom look more organized.

 2. Recess Cabinets and Eliminate Bulky Shelves

 If you do choose to store your bathroom items inside cabinets, make sure to avoid dark, bulky cabinets and shelves.
 The dark colors and bulky frames make your space seem smaller.
 Instead, install recessed cabinets.
 These structures rest inside your walls and provide you with ample storage space-all while keeping smooth lines across your bathroom walls.

 You can also open up the space at the bottom of lower cabinets to expose the floor underneath.
 This method further opens up the space, making your bathroom look larger than it actually is.
 If you prefer, you can also use floating furniture to create a similar effect.

 3. Blend Colors on the Walls, Ceiling, and Floor